renebarto/baremetal/doc/hardware-overview.md

 ## Rasperry Pi 3B

 Raspberry Pi 3 was introduced in 2016.
-It was the first board to have a quad core ARM v8, 64-bit OS, and with the model B, also Wifi and Bluetooth connectivity.
-It is arguably the best sold model up to now.
+It was the first board to have a quad core ARM v8, 64-bit OS support, and with the model B, also Wifi and Bluetooth connectivity.
+It is arguably the best sold model up until now.

 ![Top view](images/RPI3B-top.jpg)
 __Raspberry Pi 3B top view__